Glossary

 Narrative dilemma

-We speak of a narrative dilemma when narrandum and tellability are not in sync.
+We speak of a narrative dilemma when narrandum (Banzer et al. 2017) and tellability (Baroni 2014) are not in sync.
 For instance, some experience may be too traumatic to be told, or sharing the experience may put storytellers and their families in danger.
 On the other hand, the public relies on testimonials and reports, often first published by investigative jonalists or human rights groups, to learn about human rights violations.

 Category: C